 The Road to Settlement: Offer, Negotiable Items, Agreement, Inspections, Mortgage Application, Appraisal, Mortgage Commitment, Settlement

-Your Realtor will advise you of market conditions and provide a comparative market analysis to assist in properly pricing your home.
-Experienced advice regarding getting your home ready for sale, preparing for the photo shoot and the ins and outs of showing appointments will be provided.
+Your Realtor will advise you of market conditions and provide a comparative market analysis to assist in properly pricing your home to sell.
+Experienced advice regarding the steps to selling a home like getting your home ready for sale, preparing for the photo shoot and the ins and outs of showing appointments will be provided.

 Questions to Ask When Considering Selling

 These questions will help you decide whether you’re ready for a home that’s larger or in a more desirable location.
-If you answer yes to most of the questions, you may be ready to move.
+If you answer yes to most of the questions below, you may be ready to move.

 Have you built substantial equity in your current home?